 - 10-1.
 Contracts FHSAA Bylaw 8.4.1 states that contracts are required for all interscholastic athletic contests between schools which are members of the association.
 All contracts should be signed, dated and carefully checked for proper dates and information.
-Contracts must be signed by both principals and Athletic Directors to be valid.
-Home football contracts should always indicate that games scheduled in Tommy Oliver, Mike Gavlak or Bozeman Stadiums will be subject to county scheduling guidelines and availability. - 10-2.
+Home football contracts should always indicate that games scheduled in Tommy Oliver, Mike Gavlak, or Bozeman Stadiums will be subject to county scheduling guidelines and availability. - 10-2.
 Condition of Facilities All areas should be examined for hazardous conditions, CLEANLINESS and proper markings. - 10-3.
 Publicity The regular and accepted means of publicizing athletic events of a school should be followed.
 Each sport coach should always call the local news media to report the results of all games, both home and away.
 It is recommended that all coaches have the telephone numbers of the local news media so that contacts may be made immediately following the activity. - 10-4.
 Courtesy to Visiting Teams The visiting school should be contacted well in advance of the proposed contest and advised as to the location of the contest, color of jerseys, if applicable, time, date, and officials to be used.
 A home team person should be assigned to the visiting team when it arrives, and should show the visiting team their dressing quarters and provide assistance if needed. - 10-5.
 Medical Representative It shall be the responsibility of the home team to have a physician or athletic trainer in attendance at all football games.
-The District Staff Office will be responsible for notifying the ambulance service personnel for all football games at Bozeman, Gavlak and Tommy Oliver Stadiums. - 10-6.
-Game Personnel The Assistant Principal for Finance or designee of Principal shall ensure that adequate provisions have been made to staff all home contest with proper game personnel.
+The District Director of Athletics and Extracurricular Activities Office will be responsible for notifying the ambulance service personnel for all football games.
+Schools must notify the District Director of Athletics and Extracurricular Activities of all home JV and V football games. - 10-6.
+Game Personnel The Assistant Principal for Finance or designee of Principal shall ensure that adequate provisions have been made to staff all home contest with proper game personnel. - 10-7.

-- 10-7.
 Officials It shall be the duty of the host school to ensure that qualified game officials have been secured for all home contests. - 10-8.
 It shall be the duty of the host school to have someone assigned to declare who may or may not be permitted in the press box to operate the game clock and scoreboard.
 It is the responsibility of each school to provide the scoreboard operator, clock operator, and "chain personnel" (football).
-It is recommended that these persons be paid for their services to ensure qualified persons in these positions. - 10-9.
-Under no circumstances are students allowed to operate the clock or scoreboard for any football or soccer games/matches at Tommy Oliver, Gavlak or Bozeman Stadiums.
+It is recommended that these persons be paid for their services to ensure qualified persons in these positions.

+10-9.
+Under no circumstances are students allowed to operate the clock or scoreboard for any football or soccer games/matches at Tommy Oliver, Gavlak, Vera Shamplain, or Bozeman Stadiums.
 Students are not allowed in the press box or on top of the press box unless permission from the host Principal has been secured.

 10-10.
-Post Game Suggestions:
+Post-Game Suggestions: